franzson/autocoder_external/README.md

 There are two example patches included, a [very basic one](https://github.com/franzson/autocoder_external/raw/main/examples/simple/autocoder-simple.zip) and a [second more versatile one]() that requires Ircam's [spat](https://forum.ircam.fr/projects/detail/spat/) to be installed.

-For more details on the AI and its architecture, please see the [here](https://github.com/franzson/autocoder).
+For more details on the AI and its architecture, please see [here](https://github.com/franzson/autocoder).

 You can download example models [here](https://github.com/franzson/autocoder_models).